Medicare expands access to in-home support for seniors

 "It is a big concept, in the sense that it is officially encouraging plans to get across the line into the many, many things that affect the health and well-being of beneficiaries," said Marc Russo, president of insurer Anthem's Medicare business.
 "I, for one, who have been in and around Medicare for decades, believe it pays."

-Insurers under Anthem's corporate umbrella are offering different packages in 12 of 21 states they operate in.
+Insurers under Anthem's corporate umbrella are offering different packages in 12 of 21 states where they operate Medicare plans.
 They can include alternative medicine, like acupuncture, or adult day care center visits or a personal helper at home.

-Still, Medicare's opening is no substitute for full long-term care coverage, which many people need for at least part of their lives and remains prohibitively expensive.
-Seniors trying to get long-term care through Medicaid - the program for low-income people - must spend down their life savings.
+And the limited new benefits are no substitute for full long-term care coverage, which many people need for at least part of their lives and remains prohibitively expensive.
+Seniors trying to get long-term care through Medicaid, the program for low-income people, must spend down their life savings.

 "Medicare policy has not kept up with the times," said Sen. Ron Wyden, D-Ore., one of the authors of bipartisan legislation seen as a catalyst for expanded services through Medicare Advantage.